NTNU-IDI/idatt1003-mappe-2024-kasper280403/README.md

 [//]: # (TODO: Describe how to run your project here.
 What is the main class?
 What is the main method?
 What is the input and output of the program?
 What is the expected behaviour of the program?)
 To run the project open the Start.java file and run it in terminal.
-To run the program without pre made data make sure line 12 in Start.java is not commented.
+To run the program without pre-made data make sure line 12 in Start.java is not commented.
 The input of the program is text in the terminal, the output is also text in the terminal.
 The program does not store information after you exit.